Cheesy Enchilada Meatball Sub Recipe

 - Place the ground beef and sausage in a large bowl.
 Add the bread crumbs, sour cream, grated onion, eggs, cilantro, and Old El Paso Taco Seasoning to the meat.
 Mix by hand until evenly combined and very smooth.
 There should be no solid chunks of pork or beef.

-- Use a to portions out 24 meatballs of equal size.
+- Use a 3-tablespoon scoop to portion out 24 meatballs of equal size.
 Roll the meatballs to pack them tight and remove cracks.

-- Heat an to medium heat.
+- Heat an extra-large saute pan to medium heat.
 Add the butter.
 Once melted add the meatballs.
-Cook the meatballs for 1o minutes, gently rotating to various sides every 2-3 minutes. *If you don't have a large enough pan to fit all the meatballs, either use two pans or work in batches.
+Cook the meatballs for 10 minutes, gently rotating to various sides every 2-3 minutes. *If you don't have a large enough pan to fit all the meatballs, either use two pans or work in batches.